noMushroomw/GSFM/README.md

 ## Evaluate

-For evaluation, we use 0.5 s observed data and 2.0 s predicted data at 60 fps against 50 sampled future trajectors per input observation.
+For evaluation, we use 0.5 s of observed data and 2.0 s of predicted data at 60 fps against 50 sampled future trajectories per input observation.
 To evaluate the velocity field, we use a midpoint solver with 25 steps (50 function evaluations).

 Using the flag `--pool published` applies the BeLFusion / SkeletonDiffusion AMASS test partition (12,742 windows with prediction windows starting at frame 180 of every test sequence and every 120 frames after it).
 This configuration matches that of the ZeroVelocity baseline.
 To evaluate results, run: